 You should also avoid using in-cluster building in clusters where you don't control/trust all the code being deployed, i.e. multi-tenant setups (where tenants are external, or otherwise not fully trusted).

 In-cluster building works with most Kubernetes clusters, provided they have enough resources allocated.
-We have tested on GKE, AKS, EKS and some custom installations.
-One provider that is currently known not to work is DigitalOcean (track issue #877 for details and progress).
+We have tested on GKE, AKS, EKS, DigitalOcean, and some custom installations.

 Specifically, the clusters need the following: